Anyone experienced loneliness?

 We understand that loneliness impacts our ability to access our willpower.

 Loneliness is one big reason why we fail at dieting.
 When our willpower is suppressed, we tend to eat to make ourselves feel better.
 Unfortunately this form of “food” distraction, is self limiting and perpetuates our demise.
 The shot of Dopamine that floods our system, when we snack on high calorie junk food, quickly fades before cycling downward towards depression.
+The facts are the willpower is lost whenever we are HUNGRY, ANGRY.
+LONELY or TIRED.
+Known as H.A.L.T. in the neuro-science world.
+Mind science says we need a different way of losing weight.
+One that breaks the mind-mapping cycle.

 I believe cleaning up our psychology is the next human leap in, not only will it change our own lives, but that of mankind.